Equity mutual funds

 Some people don't want to fight to beat the market.
 Some people just want to keep up.

-Index funds create a portfolio that mimics a financial market index.
+Index mutual funds create a portfolio that mimics a financial market index.
 For example, you've probably heard of the S&P 500, which is an index that tracks the stock performance of 500 large companies in the U.S.

 Fund managers try to match the performance of an index by purchasing stocks in the companies listed in it — at least a wide range of them.
 This way, if that particular index is performing well, your portfolio will, too.
 Because the listed companies don't change all that often, index funds have low operating costs.